 When the outcome is a Fail, the committee chair will provide the reasons for this decision to the Associate chair for graduate studies.
-The department will then provide this report, together with its recommendation for the student's program, to the Dean of the department's Faculty, the FGSR, and to the student.
+The department will then provide this report, together with its recommendation for the student's program, to the Dean of the department's Faculty, the GPS, and to the student.

-An Associate Dean, FGSR will normally arrange to meet with the student and with the Associate chair for graduate studies before acting upon any department recommendation that affects the student's academic standing.
+An Associate Dean, GPS will normally arrange to meet with the student and with the Associate Dean Graduate Students before acting upon any department recommendation that affects the student's academic standing.

-As mentioned earlier, if the examining committee fails to reach a decision (i.e. with any voting pattern that is not covered in the cases above), the matter must be referred to an Associate Dean at FGSR; please consult the Associate chair for graduate studies about this.
+As mentioned earlier, if the examining committee fails to reach a decision (i.e. with any voting pattern that is not covered in the cases above), the matter must be referred to an Associate Dean at GPS; please consult the Associate Dean Graduate Students about this.